 Jones Day is conservative about growth, and only makes promotions or hires where it sees significant reason to do so.
 As such, headcount and practice groups at the firm have remained stable over the past few years.
 The firm is future-looking, however, and has designs to grow its labour offering, along with its white-collar crime and privacy areas.

 This outfit retains an interest in its relationships with Monterrey’s largest companies and consistently offers clients access to its global platformto assist in their international expansion.

-At the start of 2021 Jones Day become a corporate member of ArbitralWomen, an international non-governmental organisation committed to the promotion of women and diversity in international dispute resolution.
+Among the important alliances and groups it is part of, the firm is a recent member of ArbitralWomen, an international non-governmental organisation committed to the promotion of women and diversity in international dispute resolution.

 Jones Day’s name is greeted with ample respect in the Mexican market.
 It gets its hands on some premium deal-making and is backed by a strong regional team.
 This is represented by the overwhelmingly positive response from clients.
 One company in the financial industry put it that “the firm has an outstanding ability to establish strategic courses of action and to manage complex regulatory scenarios.”
 The Mexican, Brazilian and US offices collaborate, particularly on transactional cases.
 The firm also has connections to Spain and Japan that overlap with its Mexican operations.